-Our jewellery work is made of two parts: technical accurate work by jewellers with years of experience and new sculptural ideas by the artist.
-The main inspiration for jewellery collections are plants and ink paintings.
+Her jewellery work is made of two parts: technical accurate work by jewellers with years of experience and new sculptural ideas by the artist.
+Each piece is a limited edition, many pieces were created in one copy.
+Polya's designer jewellery pieces are regularly featured in Vogue UA, Harper’s Bazaar UA, Another magazine UK and the other magazines.

 While working one realizes that the most important thing in painting is to let the brush flow.
 The flow may give more elegance in each part of the artwork.
 This refers to Xie He art theory “Six principles of Chinese painting” (5th century), where the first principle is "spirit resonance", the vitality (or nervous energy) which is transferred from the artist into his work.